-Marketing II presents an advanced program of study in marketing, merchandising and management.
-Marketing research projects involving independent work are conducted in a wide variety of areas by students in this program.
+Marketing II presents an advanced program of study in marketing, merchandising and management, Marketing research projects involving independent work are conducted in a wide variety of areas by students in this program.
 Topics covered will include global marketing, entrepreneurial concepts, business and society, management and product planning.
 Students are also taught: types of business ownership, starting a business, and how to organize a business plan.
+The Distributive Education Clubs of America (DECA) is an integral part of this course.
 A teacher recommendation and the completion of Marketing I is required.